-This overview is an introduction to Montana State Fund financial statements.
-MSF's financial statements consist of two components: (1) basic financial statements, and (2) notes to the basic financial statements.
+This overview is an introduction to Montana State Fund financial statements that consist of two components: (1) basic financial statements, and (2) notes to the basic financial statements.

 The Statement of Net Position presents information regarding all of MSF's assets, deferred outflows of resources, liabilities, deferred inflows of resources, and total net position.